![]() |

 slate of dissidents, two of whom were elected) arose from a growing sense of

-frustration by the majority of the NASD’s membership that the organization had
+frustration by the majority of the NASD’s membership t The Special

 Notice states that once the NNC nominates a candidate that it should be